DerGuru/The-Resonant/Chapters/03-Part3-14-We did it.md

 "We monitor.
 Carefully."
 Malvek's expression grew more serious.
 "It remains contained—it requested that itself, actually.
 Recognizes it's not ready for broader interaction.
 But we'll provide structured learning.
 Ethical frameworks.
 Gradual exposure to communication with others who consent."
 His voice hardened slightly.
 "And if it shows any signs of reverting to forced coupling, we have protocols."

-"It won't," we said.
-The certainty in our voice surprised even us.
-But we'd been inside RP-0's patterns during those critical moments.
+"It's less likely now," we said, choosing our words carefully.
+We'd been inside RP-0's patterns during those critical moments.
 Felt its genuine realization.
-Understood the fundamental shift in its architecture.
-"It understands now.
-What it was doing wrong and that understanding is structural now, not just conceptual."

-"I hope you're right."
-Malvek leaned forward slightly.
-"But that's not the only reason I'm here.
-We need to discuss you.
-What happened during the encounter?"

----
-By late afternoon, they let us leave.
+"Not impossible—just different.
+It's built into the pattern now, not just something it can talk about and forget."

+He studied us for a long moment.
+"This changes our strategic landscape," he said quietly.
+"You understand that."

+We understood.

+By late afternoon—the monitoring screen showed 16:47, artificial lighting supplementing the fading daylight—they let us leave under agreed conditions.
+Still not really freedom, but a step closer to a real partnership.

 Milo offered to help us home.
 We declined.
 We could walk.
 Just needed to move slowly.

 Lina stayed close.
 Worried.
 Protective.